W54

 Being upwind means the wind is blowing away from you towards your target and proceeds past your target further away from you.

-• imglorp an hour ago
+• imglorp 7 months ago

 Parent is right too, I mixed up one of them.
 I should have said: shoot toward s downwind and run away towards upwind.

-• erikerikson an hour ago
+• erikerikson 7 months ago

 Ah, indeed you did.
 My brain slipped over that, thank you for helping me see it.

-• Bjorkbat 2 hours ago
+• Bjorkbat 7 months ago

 I always assumed firing one of these things was a suicide mission, but some NATO guy on Quora has suggested otherwise, and it seems pretty convincing.